TalalTayyab/Kchat/README.md

 ## Kafka library

 We add a new library called `kchat.kafka`.
 This contains the producer/consumer logic to connect to a Kafka instance.

+## Multiple clients in Docker compose

+Run two instances of the blazor web project on ports 5001/5002 so we can simulate multiple clients connecting to the service bus.